IvoNet/clean-code-python/src/dont_use_else/README.md

 harder to read and understand.

 If you have a lot of type switches in the code it is a good idea to refactor it to use polymorphism instead.
-If you do not and a new type is introduces you might have to change a lot of switches where these are "checked" in the code.
+If you do not and a new type is introduced you might have to change a lot of switches where these are "checked" in the code.
 The trouble is finding them and this violates the open-closed principle.

 To make the code adhere to the Single Responsibility Principle, it is better to avoid using else.